near/wallet-selector/packages/ethereum-wallets/README.md

 - `iconUrl` (`string?`): Image URL for the icon shown in the modal.
 This can also be a relative path or base64 encoded image.
 Defaults to `./assets/ethereum-wallets-icon.png`.
 - `wagmiCore` (`typeof import("@wagmi/core")?`): Optional, @wagmi/core functions can be overidden by the App to interract with the wallet.
 - `alwaysOnboardDuringSignIn` (`boolean?`): Apps without SignIn access key will not onboard the relayer by default, this option does the relayer onboarding during login.
+- `skipSignInAccessKey` (`boolean?`): Allows connecting Ethereum wallets without adding a Limited Access Key which would require owning NEAR to execute the transaction (for rainbowbridge.app and welcome.near.org).
 - `nearNodeUrl` (`string?`): NEAR node url to query the NEAR transaction status and onboarding access key.

 Developent options (before the NEAR protocol upgrade to support 0x accounts natively):